FESTIVALS IN SHIRDI

 As per the advice of his elder brother Pramod Gawankar (eldest son of Dr.Keshav Bhagawant Gavankar), Dr.Sainath K.Gawankar started a registered public trust namely “Dr.Anna Saheb Gawankar Sai Seva Trust, Mumbai” along with family members and some dedicated sai devotees in the year 1991 and is continuing the tradition of conducting Bhajan Sandhya, Annadan and other cultural programmes during the Kojaagari Poornima festival in Shirdi.
 Shri.Moreshwar Gawankar another elder brother is taking care of this Trust which is situated in Mulund (E), Mumbai.

-On the night of this festival abhishek is done to Baba’s Samadhi.
-At midnight the Chandra Pooja (Pooja to the Moon) is performed.
+On the night of this festival, Samadhi is worshipped as Lakshmi-Indra on the occasion of Kojagari Poornima at 11:00 pm inside the Samadhi Mandir.
+Abhishek is done to Baba’s Samadhi.
+After the pooja, offerings like Coconut water, soaked Pohe, Sugar, Milk are offered.
+At 12:00 am, midnight the Chandra Pooja (Pooja to the Moon) is performed by seeing th reflection of the image of the Moon in the Milk.
+The pooja is performed by Chief Executive Officer of Sansthan.
 The priest goes to the Gopuram, the Samadhi Mandir, and performs the Pooja.
 He takes sweetened milk or Kheer to be offered as Prasad, which is later distributed.
-Shej Aarti is performed only after the Sweetened milk or Kheer is offered to the moon and brought back to the Samadhi Mandir.
+Shej Aarti is performed only after the Sweetened milk or Kheer is offered to the moon and brought back to the Samadhi Mandir at 12:15 am.
+Dhoodh prasad is distributed after Shej Aarti.
+Then the Samadhi Mandir is closed.

 It is believed that whoever is awake throughout the night and perform Naam Sankeertan or remember God their punya will be tripled.